thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 As you can see, an index doesn't contain any essential information.
 Therefore, it can safely be created or dropped without affecting the information it references.

+## Exercise

+Turn to a neighbor and explain in your own words what an index is.

 ## Why are indexes important?

 An index is used to speed up `SELECT` commands on a table-column pair.
 For example, a `SELECT` command for table-column pair without an index could average 10.4 ms. But with an index, the same command could average 0.7 ms. That's a significant speed up!